chmod222/cmmk_ctrl/README.md

 yay -S cmmk_ctrl-git
 ```

+For Debian based distributions such as Ubuntu, you must follow the build instructions below.

 ## Build Instructions
 The build system is a bit messy because of the libcmmk depedency, cmmk_ctrl uses a standard makefile
 which compiles the dependency and then the main application.
 The PREFIX variable convention is